-The size effect across sample periods and markets.
+Table 1The size effect across sample periods and markets.

 The table reports summary statistics on the size premium over time.
 Two zero-cost portfolios are used to capture the returns to size: the small minus big (SMB) stock factor of Fama and French (1993), obtained from Ken French's website (http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library. html), and the return spread between size-sorted value-weighted decile portfolios.
-The annualized mean and standard deviation of the returns are reported on these spread portfolios, as well as the t-statistic of the mean, over the longest historical sample period (from July 1926 to December 2012), for January and February-December separately over the longest sample period, for the same sample period as the Banz (1981) study (January 1936 to December 1975), over the period before and after the Banz (1981) study treated as one period ignoring the discontinuity, over the period when the betting-againstbeta (BAB) strategy of Frazzini and Pedersen (2014) is available (January 1931 to December 2012), when the fama and French (2016) new five-factor model is available (July 1963 to December 2012), when returns to credit portfolios are available (July 1987 to December 2012), when the quality variables of Asness et al. (2014) are available (January 1980 to December 1979, embarrassment), and recently resurged (January 2000 to December 2012, resurrection).
+The annualized mean and standard deviation of the returns are reported on these spread portfolios, as well as the t-statistic of the mean, over the longest historical sample period (from July 1926 to December 2012), for January and February-December separately over the longest sample period, for the same sample period as the Banz (1981) study (January 1936 to December 1975), over the period before and after the Banz (1981) study treated as one period ignoring the discontinuity, over the period when the betting-against-beta (BAB) strategy of Frazzini and Pedersen (2014) is available (January 1931 to December 2012), when the Fama and French (2016) new five-factor model is available (July 1963 to December 2012), when returns to credit portfolios are available (July 1987 to December 2012), when the quality variables of Asness et al. (2014) are available (July 1957 to December 2012), and over three ex post selected subperiods when the size effect is strongest (July 1957 to December 1979, golden age), weakest (January 1980 to December 1999, embarrassment), and recently resurged (January 2000 to December 2012, resurrection).
 Also reported are SMB returns internationally across 23 other markets, including globally (excluding the US), Europe, North America, and the Pacific.
 The measure of a stock's size is its market capitalization (share price times shares outstanding) from June of the previous year.